Our ultimate guide to reuse, recycle, repair

 Don’t put combined material items in recycling

 These are awkward items that are made of more than one material.
-For example, those paper padded envelopes with plastic bubble-wrap on the inside, or plastic-film covered paper or coffee cups.
-These materials can not be separated at recycling plants, so they have to go into the bin.
+For example, the paper padded envelopes with plastic bubble-wrap on the inside, or plastic-film covered paper or coffee cups.
+These materials cannot be separated at recycling plants, so they must go into the bin.

 Recycle your worn, worn-out clothes